kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 03.07.2019 Setup of Knative dedicated team

 Last year, we open-sourced with our brother in arms, the [Knative](https://github.com/knative) project.
 Now, once we are stable and production-ready, let us make this brotherhood much more dedicated.
-We reorganized a bit and created a team that will be dedicated to Knative contributions.
+We reorganized our setup a bit and created a team that will be dedicated to Knative contributions.
 We are planning to rebase Kyma on top of these contributions to improve our Event Bus and remove the dependency to Kubeless.

 # We are making another big step

 We just keep walking, not planning to stop.
 Since day one, we have known that [CNCF Landscape](https://github.com/cncf/landscape) is not everything we want to achieve in CNCF.
 Our obvious next goal is [CNCF Sandbox](https://www.cncf.io/sandbox-projects/).
 This is not just our decision, though.
 The [CNCF Technical Oversight Committee (TOC)](https://github.com/cncf/toc) must sponsor the project's donation and this is our focus for the upcoming months.
 We need to identify what we must prepare on our side to become a part of CNCF.
 We also look forward to CNCF's feedback about Kyma.

-# We made friends
+# We make friends

 We understand how important it is to make friends in the open-source community.
 Leaving in isolation brings loneliness and we definitely do not want that for our project.
 Fortunately, we have a lot of visitors to our main [Slack  channel](http://slack.kyma-project.io).
 Apart from making friends among users, we also want to make friends among the projects we depend on, especially those that play or will play an important role in Kyma.